Jolaoyin/LITA_CLASS_DOCUMENTATION/README.md

   ### Data Cleaning and Preparation
   ---
-  in the initial phase for data cleaning we perform the following action;
+  In the initial phase for data cleaning we perform the following action;
   Data Loading and Inspection
   Hnadling missing variables
   Data Cleaning and Formatting

   ### Exploratory Data Analysis
   ---
-  EDA involves exoloring of data
+  EDA involves exploring of data
   - what is the overall sales strend
   - which product are top sellers
   - what are the products on peak sales